MyselfLeo/predicate-checker/README.md

 let predicate = Predicate::from("(x > 2) && (y == 4) && (z < 10)").unwrap();
 ```

-Now, you can check if a predicate "fits" into another:
+Now, you can check if a predicate "implies" into another:

 ```rust
 use predicatechecker::Predicate;